 Coconut is sweet and there is added sugar in this recipe so be sure to cook at lower than normal frying temperatures.
 325 degrees F is the sweet spot.

 The dip recipe included is a great mix of sweet heat that pairs well with the shrimp.
-Feel free to make your own.
+Feel free to make your own or go with a store bought sauce like thai sweet chili sauce.

 For a milder dip, remove the seeds and veins from the pepper.